-Whether you’re a brave runner who took on “snowpocalypse” without fear, or a treadmill warrior who stayed warm inside when the persistent precipitation threatened to soak your socks, all can rejoice that the weather in the Rose City is finally drying out.
+Whether you’re a brave runner who took on “snowpocalypse” without fear, or a treadmill warrior who stayed warm inside when the persistent precipitation threatened to soak your socks, all can rejoice that the weather in Portland is finally drying out.
 Every year, thousands of our neighbors take advantage of our city’s gorgeous landscape by exercising outdoors, be that a run through Forest Park, a bike ride along the waterfront or a game of hoops at one of our many city parks.
 Unfortunately, this is also a time of year when many residents wind up in the doctor’s office with aches and pains because of the sudden shift in their activity.

-There are plenty of opportunities to take your workout outside in Portland, each one packing its own fitness punch, but how do you keep your healthy lifestyle in check when summer weather arrives?
+There are plenty of opportunities to take your workout outside, each one packing its own fitness punch, but how do you keep your healthy lifestyle in check when summer weather arrives?
 Doctors and nurses at The Portland Clinic encourage all of our neighbors to schedule an appointment with their physician to get tips on how to safely ramp up their outdoor exercise plans and to ensure their physical abilities match their new ambitions.

 Here are a few of our team’s favorite options for taking your fitness outside, as well as ways to gradually increase your intensity so you don’t try too much too soon.